wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-transport-issues/includes/1-introduction.md

 This module is designed for persons who are aspiring to the Microsoft 365 Messaging Administrator role.
 The prerequisites for this module include:

- -  Ability to navigate the Microsoft 365 admin center, the Exchange admin center, and the Microsoft 365 Defender portal
+ -  Ability to navigate the Microsoft 365 admin center, the Exchange admin center, and the Microsoft 365 Defender portal.
- -  Ability to create Domain Name System (DNS) records at an intermediate level
+ -  Ability to create Domain Name System (DNS) records at an intermediate level.
- -  Familiarity with Active Directory concepts such as centralized domain management, sites, and directory-based identity-related services
+ -  Familiarity with Active Directory concepts such as centralized domain management, sites, and directory-based identity-related services.
- -  Ability to write PowerShell commands at an intermediate level
+ -  Ability to write PowerShell commands at an intermediate level.

 ### Learning objectives